release-engineering/waiverdb/docs/waiverdb-cli.rst

 .. option:: -s, --subject TEXT

+    Deprecated.
+Use --subject-identifier and --subject-type instead.
+Subject for a result to waive.

+.. option:: -i, --subject-identifier TEXT

+    Subject identifier for a result to waive.

+.. option:: -T, --subject-type TEXT

-    Specify one subject for a result to waive.
+    Subject type for a result to waive.

 .. option:: -t, --testcase TEXT